Adi1222/Recommender-Systems-Analysis/README.md

-# Movie Recommendation on Movie Lens Data Set.
+# Movie Recommendation on Movie Lens Data Set using correlation.